 About the USS O’Brien and Asbestos

-The USS O’Brien, DD-725, was the fourth navy ship named for the O’Brien brothers.
-This destroyer was named for Captain Jeremiah O’Brien who served in the American Revolution and helped capture the British ship, the HMS Margaretta.
+The USS O’Brien, DD-725, was the fourth Navy ship named for the O’Brien brothers.
+This destroyer was named for Captain Jeremiah O’Brien, who served in the American Revolution and helped capture the British ship, the HMS Margaretta.

 The Navy lost several Sumner ships in World War II, but O’Brien and others continued to serve through the 1970s.
 O’Brien was 376 feet long and displaced 3,515 tons when loaded with cargo, fuel, and 336 men.
-She was powered by Foster Wheeler boilers and Westinghouse turbines.
+Foster Wheeler boilers and Westinghouse turbines powered her.

 Construction and Repairs

 After serving in her first deployment in Europe, the O’Brien returned to Boston for extensive repairs and additional training.
 In 1945 the O’Brien suffered damage after a Japanese plane crashed into her side.
 She was repaired at Manus Island.

 She was recommissioned in San Diego in 1950 to be deployed to Korea.
-Following the end of the conflict there in 1953, she was repaired in Japan before returning to the U.S. During deployment in the Vietnam War she had to be repaired in the Philippines.
+Following the end of the conflict there in 1953, she was repaired in Japan before returning to the U.S. During deployment in the Vietnam War, she had to be repaired in the Philippines.

 Deployment and Active Service